Kiyoshiakira/ideaforge/README.md

 - All contributors will be credited in project documentation and on the site.
 - Major contributors & outstanding works will be highlighted in the global showcase.

-Questions?
-Suggestions?
-Open an [issue](https://github.com/Kiyoshiakira/ideaforge/issues) or join our community discussions!
+- Join the conversation—open an [issue](https://github.com/Kiyoshiakira/ideaforge/issues) or check out Discussions (coming soon).

+---

+## 🔒 Security Policy

+Please see [SECURITY.md](SECURITY.md) for how to report vulnerabilities or security concerns.

 ---